shaytsaban/economics-acc-colman/README.md

 ## 🎉 Final Notes:
 - 🕵️ Explore each file for maximum benefit.
 - 📆 Review and practice regularly to ace the course.
+- 🎥 Make the most of the course recordings for extra learning support.
 - 🌟 Focus on the forex exercises and Final Exam #3 for optimal exam preparation.

 ---